Tuesday, April 4, 2017

 PPE photo

 O.R.
-Cummings being assisted into the cab of ASL-100 prior to its inaugural
+Cummings being assisted into the cab of ASL-100 before its inaugural

 mainline trip during the ribbon-cutting ceremony of the newly restored,